Martin John Amos: Priesthood

 On May 25, 1968, Amos was ordained a priest of the Diocese of Cleveland by Bishop Clarence Issenmann at St. John Bosco Church in Parma Heights, Ohio.
 After his ordination, Amos was assigned as associate pastor of St. James Parish in Lakewood, Ohio.
 In 1970, he was posted to St. Thomas Parish in Sheffield Lake, Ohio, serving there until 1973.
 Amos was also teaching religion during this period at Elyria Catholic High School in Elyria, Ohio, and Lorain Catholic High School in Lorain, Ohio.

-In 1973, Amos became a teacher at Borromeo Seminary High School.
-While teaching he also attended John Carroll University to obtain teaching and administration certifications.
+In 1973, Amos became a teacher at Borromeo Seminary High School in Wickliffe.
+While teaching at Borromeo, he also attended John Carroll University to obtain teaching and administration certifications.
 With the closing of the high school in 1976, Amos was appoint academic dean of Borromeo College.
-He would also teach Latin and scripture, staying at the college until 1988.
-In 1983, Amos was also appointed as assistant pastor of St. Dominic Parish in Shaker Heights, Ohio, becoming pastor in 1985.
+He taught Latin and scripture, staying at the college until 1988.
+In 1983, Amos was also appointed assistant pastor of St. Dominic Parish in Shaker Heights, Ohio, becoming pastor there in 1985.
 He would remain at St. Dominic until his appointment as auxiliary bishop.